Faith-muroa/pre-bootcamp-coding-challenges/README.md

-This repo is about the pre bootcamp challenges
+This repo is for the pre bootcamp challenges